-Electricity

-Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Electricity Repair category 2 Notes Where seen, there are some older style/dated aspects evident to the electrical apparatus, as well as some localised untidy/surface cabling.
+On this basis, a qualified electrician should be employed within the short term to carry out a full inspection and thereafter implement/recommend all necessary upgrading/rewiring works.
+This should be appreciated.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident, based on limitations.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.